What is debt consolidation?

 By consolidating your debt at a low-interest rate, you can enjoy huge savings on monthly payments and cut across hundreds or even thousands of dollars from your total interest bill.

 d.
 Save on ongoing fees

-You can also save money on late payment penalties and fees when you try to repay debts with the help of consolidation
+You can also save money on late payment penalties and fees when you try to repay debts with the help of a consolidation

 e.
 Lowers your interest rates